Changes to the Global Privacy Notice and your duty to inform us of changes

 - navigation data such as Lucky Orange based outside the EU;

 - Internet Protocol data such as LeadFeeder or LeadForensics.

-Some personal data may be collected about you from the forms and surveys you complete, from records of our correspondence and phone calls and details of your visits to our website, including but not limited to personally identifying information like Internet Protocol (IP) addresses.
-We may also collect statistics about the behavior of visitors to its website.
+Some personal data may be collected about you from the forms and surveys you complete, from records of our correspondence and phone calls and details of your visits to our Websites, including but not limited to personally identifying information like Internet Protocol (IP) addresses.
+We may also collect statistics about the behavior of visitors to its Website.

 How we use your personal data

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to perform the contract we are about to enter into or have entered into with you and our Customer.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal or regulatory obligation.